By Bailey Anne Dermanci, PMP

 PMI is a registered mark of Project Management Institute, Inc.

-Bailey Anne Dermanci, PMP is a senior marketing coordinator.
+Bailey Anne Dermanci, PMP is a marketing project manager.
 She holds a bachelor’s degree in English Language and Literature from Washington University in St. Louis.
 She is certified by the Project Management Institute as a Project Management Professional (PMP)®.

 Learning and professional growth go hand in hand.
 For regular career insights and information on continuing education programs offered by UT’s Center for Professional Education, subscribe to our monthly e-newsletter, It’s Your Career.